-Policy How policy is secured and monitored Key responsibilities H10 Water and connectivity Assessment of planning applications against Plan policies Developers HTC, WBC H11 Trees, woodland and hedgerows Assessment of planning applications against Plan policies.
-Developers HTC, WBC H12 Dark skies Planning applications to include details of steps taken to reduce light pollution.
-Developers HTC, WBC H13.1 Local green spaces Refuse planning applications to develop on these locations.
-HTC, WBC H13.2 Green fingers Refuse planning applications to develop on these locations.
-HTC, WBC H14 Protecting migration routes for wildlife Refuse planning applications that do not mitigate the harm to wildlife migration routes.
-Developers HTC, WBC H15 Encourage growth of new and existing businesses Grant planning permission to proposals that comply with the policy.
-WBC H16.1 Change of use from employment Planning applications to include details of steps taken to determine that there is no reasonable prospect of employment use.
-Developers HTC WBC H16.2 Change of use between employment uses Grant planning permission to proposals that comply with the policy.
-WBC H16.3 Creation of employment opportunities Grant planning permission to proposals that comply with the policy.
-WBC H17 Managing change of use from retail Planning applications to include details of impact of change of use on retained retail premises.
-Developers HTC, WBC H18 Encouraging an expanded visitor economy Grant planning permission to proposals that comply with the policy.
+Policy How policy is secured and monitored Key responsibilities H12 Protecting and enhancing biodiversity Refuse planning applications that do not mitigate the harm to wildlife migration routes.
+Refuse planning applications that fail to achieve a biodiversity net gain.
+Developers HTC, WBC H13.1 Encourage growth of new and existing businesses Grant planning permission to proposals that comply with the policy.
+WBC H13.2 Communication and information infrastructure Grant planning permission to proposals that comply with the policy.
+WBC H14.1 Change of use from employment Planning applications to include details of steps taken to determine that there is no reasonable prospect of employment use.
+Developers HTC WBC H14.2 Change of use between employment uses Grant planning permission to proposals that comply with the policy.
+WBC H14.3 Communication and information infrastructure Grant planning permission to proposals that comply with the policy.
+WBC H15 Managing change of use from retail Planning applications to include details of impact of change of use on retained retail premises.
+Developers HTC, WBC H16 Encouraging an expanded visitor economy Grant planning permission to proposals that comply with the policy.
 Developers HTC, WBC